-Oye Owolewa is DC's Democratic Nominee for U.S. Representative.
+Oye Owolewa is DC's U.S. Representative-elect.
 He fights for equality and DC statehood.

 Oye is a first-generation Nigerian-American.
 His parents, born and raised in Nigeria, raised him with 2 guiding principles, a value in community service and an early exposure to science.
 This exposure became a love for science, culminating in him achieving a